How to Write a CV in 2023

 “Senior Digital Marketing Manager with 10 years of experience excelling at SEO and integrated marketing in various industries, primarily global non-profit organizations and arts and cultural institutions.
 Consistently drive large teams to achieve beyond established goals by implementing organized production processes and promoting creativity.
 Won Gold for Integrated Digital Marketing Campaigns at the Cresta Awards for two years in a row.”

-If you’re a candidate with limited experience in your job, consider writing a CV objective which focuses on your career goals and what skills and tools you possess to achieve them.
+If you’re a candidate with limited experience in your role, consider writing a CV objective that focuses on your career or academic goals and what skills and tools you possess to reach them.

 CV objective example